-Visitors interested in learning about DigiPen's admission requirements, application process, and degree programs are encouraged to schedule a meeting and school tour with an admissions representative.
-To schedule an appointment, please contact the Office of Admissions at admissions@digipen.edu at least one week before your intended visit.
+Visitors interested in learning about DigiPen's admission requirements, application process, and degree programs are encouraged to schedule a meeting and tour with an admissions representative.
+To schedule an appointment, please contact the Office of Outreach at outreach@digipen.edu or check the website to register.

 One of the best ways to find out what DigiPen is like as a student is to spend a day on campus, attending classes and meeting students, faculty, and staff.
-During the fall, spring, and summer semesters, the Office of Admissions can help prospective students arrange to shadow a current student.
+During the fall, spring, and summer semesters, the Office of Outreach can help prospective students arrange to shadow a current student.
 Most visitors will combine a student shadow with a one-on-one admissions or financial aid meeting.
 Student shadow requests should be made at least two weeks in advance.
-To learn more about this program and to schedule a time for your visit, please contact the Office of Admissions at admissions@digipen.edu.
+To learn more about this program and to schedule a time for your visit, please contact the Office of Outreach at outreach@digipen.edu.